Huang Chun-hsiung: Personal life

-Although his sons and daughters from two marriages have their separate glove puppetry groups, they worked together to support the eighteenth anniversary of Yunlin County Puppet Festival in 2020.
+Although his sons and daughters from two marriages have their separate glove puppetry groups, they worked together to support the eighteenth anniversary of the Yunlin County Puppet Festival in 2020.
 The premiere took place at HuWei Highspeed Railway station on October 2, 2020.

-Huang Chun-hsiung's twin sons Wen-yao and Wen-je died on 6 February and 12 June 2022, respectively.
+Huang Chun-hsiung's twin sons Wen-yao and Wen-je died in 2022 on February 6 and 12 June, respectively.